vehicle-lang/vehicle/examples/acasXu/README.md

 ACAS Xu example
 ===============

-ACAS Xu is a collision avoidance system for automonous unmanned aircraft, and it's verification was first described in the seminal [Reluplex paper](https://arxiv.org/abs/1702.01135).
+ACAS Xu is a collision avoidance system for automonous unmanned aircraft, and its verification was first described in the seminal [Reluplex paper](https://arxiv.org/abs/1702.01135).
 This example demonstrates how the entire specification, consisting of all
 10 properties, can be written in a single file.
-Unlike, the equivalent low-level queries the specification is written at a high-level and is understandable by a non-expert.
+Unlike the equivalent low-level Marabou queries, the specification is written at a high-level and is understandable by a non-expert.

 Input files
 -----------